Shadowghost/tgbot/README.md

 ### Database

-If you wish to use a database-dependent module (eg: locks, notes, userinfo, users, filters, welcomes), you'll need to have a database installed on your system.
-I use postgres, so I recommend using it for optimal compatibility.
+If you wish to use a database-dependent module (eg: locks, notes, userinfo, users, filters, welcomes), you'll need to have a postgres database installed on your system.

 In the case of postgres, this is how you would set up a the database on a debian/ubuntu system.
 Other distributions may vary.